datagica/fast-index/README.md

   { value: { label: 'the chef', type: 'book' },
     score: 0.5 },

-  // note how "el chef" has a lower score, altough it would be closer using
+  // note how "el chef" has a lower score, although it would be closer using
   // a distance function.
 That's because we choose a naive spelling function
   // that converts everything into a single locale (english).
   // a better function would be more fine-tuned and store each locale